Last Updated on October 1, 2022

 San Antonio is full of neighborhoods, as in most cities.
 My favorite place this past visit was to discover Southtown, a fun, small artsy area, and the nearby historic King William Historic District (free to walk around), filled with late 19th to early 20th century colonial-revival mansions.

 It’s a beautiful walking area with plenty of restaurants and entertainment, and a great time to stroll through it is on the first Friday of every month when galleries stay open late.
 One of the great places to visit is the 1920s warehouse, Blue Star Contemporary Art Center (free to enter).

 Hotels for Budget Travelers

-I loved all the Mexican food, and had fun eating alone, in restaurants that were mostly within walking distance from my budget hotel, La Villita (around $50+ a night).
+I loved all the Mexican food, and had fun eating alone, in restaurants that were mostly within walking distance from my hotel.
 But there’s nothing like the fun company of eating with a good long-time friend.